Prepping Your Home For Sale

 - Overpricing, however, can lead to your home sitting on the market, which may require price cuts later.
 More time on the market often leads to a lower sales price.

-If your home isn’t getting many showings—or worse, none at all—it’s a sign that your price may be too high.
-With low competition, your home should still attract interest from buyers.
+If your home isn’t drawing many showings—or none at all—it could be a sign that your asking price is too high.
+Even in a low-competition market, your property should be attracting buyers.

-- Don’t resist market feedback—adjust your price quickly if needed.
+- Listen to market feedback—adjust your price quickly if needed.

 While some homes may still receive full-price or even multiple offers, it’s less frequent than in past years.
 You might also encounter lowball offers, but don’t let that discourage you.